amirgroup-codes/function-aware-masking/README.md

 Computing the structure sidecar additionally requires [IgFold](https://github.com/Graylab/IgFold);
 CDR re-annotation requires [ANARCI](https://github.com/oxpig/ANARCI).
 Neither is needed for the demo, the tests, or `uniform` / `cdr` / `span` training.

-## Evaluation

-This release ships the two lightweight, dependency-free **zero-shot** metrics used to compare strategies on equal footing (`scripts/evaluate.py`):

-- **MLM accuracy & perplexity** under a *uniform reference mask* — every model is scored on the same masking distribution regardless of how it was trained — with a framework / CDR / CDR3 breakdown when CDR labels are present.
-- **Pseudo-log-likelihood (PLL)**, the standard zero-shot protein-LM fitness score.

-The full benchmark suite from the paper (CDR infilling, AB-Bind mutation-effect correlation, attention analysis, and supervised downstream probes for paratope prediction, contact maps, structure, and developability) is maintained in the research repository and omitted here to keep this codebase focused on the masking method.

 ## Citation